 It is important to understand that most of the research done at Northern Arizona University will not have to comply with the HIPAA Privacy Rule, even if it involves handling individually identifiable health information.
 This does not mean that institutional best practices will not be used to maintain the privacy of this information, it just means the federal HIPAA Privacy Regulations will not apply.
 The federal government requires compliance with its regulations for Covered Entities.
 Covered Entities are health plans, health care clearinghouses, and health care providers that transmit health information electronically in connection with certain defined HIPAA transactions, such as claims or eligibility inquiries.

 Researchers are not themselves Covered Entities, unless they are also health care providers and engage in any of the covered electronic transactions.
 If, however, researchers are employees or other workforce members of a Covered Entity (e.g., a covered hospital or health insurer), they may have to comply with that entity’s HIPAA privacy policies and procedures.

-Northern Arizona University is a “hybrid entity” with “covered components” called “covered entities” which must comply with the provisions of HIPAA.
+Northern Arizona University is a “hybrid entity” with “covered components” called “health care components” which must comply with the provisions of HIPAA.
 The current designated components for NAU include the following:

-3. Institute for Human Development, Augmentative Communication (health care provider)
+- Institute for Human Development, Augmentative Communication Evaluation Services